 Now living in Canmore and overseeing his own museum consulting firm, Janes says his early experience joining the museum and working with Indigenous people shaped his worldview and his approach to running museums later on in his life.

-Janes joined the then new institution as a 28-year-old fresh out of graduate school, but owed much of its establishment to the vision of the late Commissioner Stuart Hodgson.
+Janes joined the then new institution as a 28-year-old fresh out of graduate school, but owed much of its establishment to the vision of the late NWT Commissioner Stuart Hodgson.

-“He really was a was a visionary,” Janes recalled.
+“He really was a visionary,” Janes recalled.
 “The museum I think was really his idea and he was the push.
 He got the money needed and was able to get $10 million to assemble that museum in 1976.
 In those days that was an enormous amount of money.”

 Hodgson recognized a major problem in the North at the time, Janes said, which was that historical artifacts discovered in the North were often taken and placed in national museums in Ottawa, in large part because there was no professional museum presence in the North.